 Collection of Topics and Themes: The first step involved gathering a wide range of topics and themes related to Positive Energy Districts.
 This collection process drew from existing PED projects, academic literature, and policy documents, ensuring that all relevant aspects of PED research and implementation were considered.

 Clustering with PESTEL+(SM) Analysis(Marten van der Laan): To bring order to the diverse topics, clustering was conducted using the PESTEL framework.
 This process categorized each topic under one of the six PESTEL dimensions—Political, Economic, Social, Technological, Environmental, and Legal.
 This structured approach helped to clarify the roles and relationships between various elements within the PED context.
 During development, two additional topics emerged: “Spatial” and “Processes and Methods”.
 The Spatial topic was considered to be a major common denominator and connector between different topics, which is why it was located at the center of the other six topics.
-Processes and Methods was also a meta-topic but not in the center of attention.
+Processes and Methods was also a meta-topic but not in the cpenter of attention.
 It was therefore

 Reduction into Keywords: To facilitate visualization, each cluster was reduced into a set of representative keywords.
 This reduction process distilled the essence of each topic, ensuring that the core concepts were captured while minimizing granularity and complexity.
 Keywords were chosen to be clear, concise, and reflective of the broader themes they represent.